foursquare/foursquare-android-oauth/README.md

 Setting up the library with your app
 ====================================
-1. In your Eclipse workspace, select `File -> Import -> Android -> Existing Android Code into Workspace -> Finish`, then locate the directory of the `foursquare-android-native-oauth` folder.
+1. In your Eclipse workspace, select `File -> Import -> Android -> Existing Android Code into Workspace -> Finish`, then locate the directory of the `foursquare-android-oauth` folder.
 From the Import Projects prompt, make sure to check the `library` project for import.
 2. Open your project's properties page, select `Android` on the left panel.
 3. Under the `library` section, select `Add -> fsq-oauth-library -> OK`.